jarkman/makevember-23-heat-staking/README.md

 Pegs, either round or square, 3 or 4mm.
 Square is easiest to print horizontally, with no support if the design allows or with easier cleanuip if you do use support.

 Vertical 3mm pins are ridiculously weak.
 If the rest of design means the pin has to be vertical, it may be worth using a separate pin piece that is printed horizontally.
-See Tentacle 2 for an example.
+See Tentacle 2 and 3 for examples.
+You can snip overlong pins to length with side cutters.

 Fins, 2mm wide, 10mm long and up.